ls1intum/Artemis/docs/user/exercises/modeling.rst

 The following screenshot illustrates the last section of the form.
 It consists of:

-- **Example Solution**: Example solution of an exercise
+- **Example Solution**: Example solution of an exercise.
-- **Example Solution Explanation**: Explanation of the example solution
+- **Example Solution Explanation**: Explanation of the example solution.
 - **Example Solution Publication Date**: Date after which the example solution is accessible for students.
-Leave empty to not publish the solution.
+If you leave this field empty, the solution will not be published.

     .. figure:: modeling/create-modeling-exercise-form-3.png
               :align: center

 Once you are done defining the schema of an exercise, you can now create an exercise by clicking on |save| button.
-You will then be redirected to **Example Submissions for Assessment Training** Page
+You will then be redirected to **Example Submissions for Assessment Training** Page.

     .. figure:: modeling/example-submission-for-assessment-training.png
               :align: center